-Section of District Policy / Plan Append ' ason for ange across the highway authority boundary in East Sussex; Provide new and improved community, retail, cultural, educational, health, recreation, play and other facilities to create services and places that help to form strong local communities and encourage healthy lifestyles; Provide new and/or improved and well connected sports, recreation and open space in and around Burgess Hill, including the continuation of the existing 'Green Circle' of linked areas of informal open space around the town along with its associated network of multi-functional paths, the Green Circle network, and links into the town centre; Support the delivery of a multi-functional route between Burgess Hill and Haywards Heath; Provide a Centre for Community Sport in the vicinity of the Triangle Leisure Centre; Provide a range of housing including a minimum of 30% affordable housing, in accordance with policy DP29 Affordable Housing and housing for older people; Identify and respond to environmental, landscape and ecological constraints and deliver opportunities to enhance local biodiversity and contribute to the delivery of green infrastructure in and around the town in accordance with policies elsewhere in the Plan including DP37 Biodiversity and DP38 Green Infrastructure; Provide an effective telecommunications infrastructure, including provision for broadband; Not be occupied until necessary improvements at Goddards Green Waste Water Treatment Works and connecting pipework and pumping stations to increase the capacity and environmental quality are implemented; and Wherever possible, incorporate on-site 'community energy systems', such as Combined Heat and Power or other appropriate low carbon technologies, to meet energy needs and create a sustainable development.
+Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change across the highway authority boundary in East Sussex; Provide new and improved community, retail, cultural, educational, health, recreation, play and other facilities to create services and places that help to form strong local communities and encourage healthy lifestyles; Provide new and/or improved and well connected sports, recreation and open space in and around Burgess Hill, including the continuation of the existing 'Green Circle' of linked areas of informal open space around the town along with its associated network of multi-functional' paths, the Green Circle network, and links into the town centre; Support the delivery of a multi-functional6 route between Burgess Hill and Haywards Heath; Provide a Centre for Community Sport in the vicinity of the Triangle Leisure Centre; Provide a range of housing including a minimum of 30% affordable housing, in accordance with policy DP29 Affordable Housing and housing for older people; Identify and respond to environmental, landscape and ecological constraints and deliver opportunities to enhance local biodiversity and contribute to the delivery of green infrastructure in and around the town in accordance with policies elsewhere in the Plan including DP37 Biodiversity and DP38 Green Infrastructure; Provide an effective telecommunications infrastructure, including provision for broadband; Not be occupied until necessary improvements at Goddards Green Waste Water Treatment Works and connecting pipework and pumping stations to increase the capacity and environmental quality are implemented; and Wherever possible, incorporate on-site 'community energy systems', such as Combined Heat and Power or other appropriate low carbon technologies, to meet energy needs and create a sustainable development.
 The development shall also include appropriate carbon reduction, energy efficiency and water consumption reduction measures to demonstrate high levels of sustainability.

-1 In this context multi-functional means able to be used by walkers, cyclists and horse-riders
+1 In this context multi-functional means able to be used by walkers, cyclists and horse-riders 22